 Source Build Compilation Failures

-If the source build fails during the configure or make step, verify all prerequisite dependencies installed correctly:
+If the source build fails during configure or make, verify all prerequisite dependencies installed correctly:

 sudo apt install build-essential flex bison libgmp3-dev libmpc-dev libmpfr-dev libisl-dev texinfo

-Check for any error messages during dependency installation.
-Additionally, ensure you have sufficient free disk space in the directory where you’re building GCC:
+Check for error messages during dependency installation and ensure you have sufficient free disk space:

 df -h .

-This displays available disk space in the current directory.
 You need at least 4-6 GB of free space during compilation.
-Insufficient disk space is a common cause of cryptic compilation errors like “No space left on device” or unexpected build failures without clear error messages.
+Insufficient disk space causes cryptic compilation errors like “No space left on device” or unexpected build failures without clear error messages.

 Multiple GCC Versions Not Switching

-If sudo update-alternatives --config gcc shows installed versions but switching doesn’t work, verify each version’s binary exists before configuring it:
+If sudo update-alternatives --config gcc shows installed versions but switching fails, verify each version’s binary exists:

 ls -l /usr/bin/gcc-*